-Electrodes that strengthen the brain will soon be like "plastic surgery of intelligence" and will allow us to obtain cybernetic powers: in fact we will be cyborgs, scientists will implant artificial intelligence directly in our heads.
+Electrodes that enhance the brain will soon be like "plastic surgery of intelligence" and will allow us to obtain cybernetic powers: in fact we will be cyborgs, scientists will implant artificial intelligence directly in our heads.

 Increase your mind

-As the brain-computer interface becomes more accessible it will bring about changes in many aspects of our lives.
+As the brain-computer interface becomes more accessible it will bring about changes in many aspects of our life.
 It will make us smarter, more focused and creative, and it will increase our ability to remember things.
 This is to stick to simple things.

 Plants of the kind (like the one feared by Neuralink) can theoretically allow us to share our thoughts and communications between us even without opening our mouths, like ants working together, in a sort of connection between cerevelli.